 4 green onions, finely chopped

-5 tablespoons pistachio and hazelnut dukkah (see recipe below)
+pistachio and hazelnut dukkah (see recipe below)

 80g feta, crumbled

-¼ cup chopped fresh mint, plus ½ cup fresh mint leaves extra
+¼ cup chopped fresh mint, plus ½ cup fresh mint leaves extra¼ cup (45g) pine nuts, toasted

 Salt and freshly ground pepper, to taste